codezapper/PythonCodeExercises/SearchPlayer/README.md

 The purpose of this project is to provide a "power user" kind of interface for a desktop music player.
 The basic idea is that for power users, typing is faster than clicking.

-**DEPENDENCIES NOTE**: This project is still in development.
+This project is still in development.
 At the moment it is usable, but glitches may occur.
 Specifically, the interface is not responsive and works mostly for resolutions above 1024x768.

-It depends on the modules:
+**DEPENDENCIES NOTE**: This project depends on the modules:
   - `django-mathfilters`
   - `glob2`